GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.
+> ### An interactive debugger is an outstanding example of what is not needed - it encourages trial-and-error hacking rather than systematic design, and also hides marginal people barely qualified for precision programming.
 >
-> ~ *Donald Knuth*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts